tinkerb/modulha.us/index.md

 If you are an OSS developer in the modular style, and want to know more, contact James or Johnny directly via IRC or other channels.
 This is for you!

 If you are only interested in getting applications built, send us a [work proposal](#input) today!

+## Why?

+Modulhaus was concieved by [@substack](https://twitter.com/substack) and [@johnnyscript](https://twitter.com/johnnyscript) as a means for independent, open source hackers to support their practice.
+And to what end?
+The end of contracting, recruitment, HR, and other annoying and wasteful practices!

+We believe the benefit will be mutual for coders and clients.

 ## Input